It was a pretty good first date, then things went off the rails.

 I hadn't been on a date in about a year, which was when I had ended a five-year-long relationship with my last boyfriend.
 After six years, I was a bit rusty and not really sure where to find dateable guys, so I took a co-worker up on having her set me up on a blind date with a guy named Jeremy.
-Dating Disaster: He Smelled Like Hot Garbage
+I Went On A Date With A Guy Who Stank Like Hot Garbage

 The first date went okay.
 We met at Chili's for dinner.
 We talked about our jobs, our families, and a couple of other easy topics.
 He wasn't aware that I had a four-year-old daughter, but didn't seem to have a problem with it once he did find out.
 All in all, the date went pretty well.